 Frutox Tal is more efficient than Prolong which slows down ripening.

 The use of Cycocel (500 mg/l), Alar (500 mg/l), GA (250 mg/l) significantly reduces ripening.

-Application of PURFIL (alkaline potassium permanganate on silicate carrier) is effective in complete absorption of ethylene in bananas kept in sealed polythene bags.
+The application of PURFIL (alkaline potassium permanganate on silicate carrier) is effective in the complete absorption of ethylene in bananas kept in sealed polythene bags.

 (10) Pre-packaging in plastic films:

 This extends shelf life by creating a modified atmosphere with increasing CO2 concentration in the package.
 The packaging material should get the proper amount of oxygen.
 For this, suitable breathing films such as polystyrene and cellulose acetate are used.
 However rigid LDPE films that have higher O2 and CO2 transmission rates are more durable.